akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 * exactly-once processing or at-least-once processing
 * asynchronous and brokerless communication without need of additional products

-All gRPC connections are established from the Edge service, independent of whether the Edge service is producing or consuming events.
+All gRPC connections are established from the edge service, independent of whether the edge service is producing or consuming events.

-The topology is typically that the edge services connect to services in a cloud region, like a star topology.
-There are no technical limitations other than network connectivity to use other topologies, such as one edge service interacting directly with another edge service.

-The edge service can be fully autonomous and continue working when there are network disruptions, or if the edge service chooses to not always be connected.
-It will catch up on pending events when the communication is established again.

 ## Event Replication